UNITEDHEALTH GROUP EMBRACES TELEHEALTH WITH VIVIFY HEALTH ACQUISITION

 - A hearing aid health insurance company and a sizable investment into a physician staffing firm

-Like other plans, such as Anthem and Aetna, have chosen to expand their covered lives, conventional managed care plans and PBM units, UHC has chosen a different route.
+While some plans, such as Anthem and Aetna, have chosen to expand their covered lives, traditional managed care plans and PBM units, UHC has chosen a different route.
 By acquiring medical practices and provider organizations, UHC has a more direct influence on patient care, treatment protocols and costs associated with them.

 Advantages of contemporary healthcare information technology